flyang508a/BP-MDL/README.md

 To run this code, please put "ppg_analy.py" and "ppg_input.txt" in the same working directory, and run the command:

         python3 ./ppg_analy.py <full path of sub_info file>

 ## Signal_pairing.ipynb:
 Based on the output files of ppg_analy.py, this file includes functions for pulse wave segmentaiton, featureing, and output the file with paired PPG pulse.

 ## MDL_SYS/DIA.ipynb:
 File includes the MDL model and training/testing fork flow.

+## MIL_SYS/DIA.ipynb:
+File includes the MIL model and training/testing fork flow.

+## PIL_SYS/DIA.ipynb:
+File includes the MDL model and training/testing fork flow.

+## PDL.ipynb:
+File includes the MDL model and training/testing fork flow.

 Currently, we have parts 1-3 ready for posting on github, and the other parts are still under checking and preparation.
-They will be posted as soon as everything is ready.
+Remainig files will be posted as soon as they are ready.